Concrete Repair Specialist Contractors

 As a fully qualified and experienced concrete repair contractor, the project itself presented a relatively straightforward assignment.

-Carried out in 2 phases, with a total of 950m2 in phase 1 between August 2020 – January 2021 and 3000m2 in phase 2 between March 2021 – June 2021, the project used a Sika Repair & Protect System, incorporating the following products and stages:
+Carried out in 2 phases, with a total of 950m2 in phase 1 between August 2020 and January 2021, and 3,000m2 in phase 2 between March 2021 and June 2021.
+The project used a Sika Repair & Protect system, incorporating the following stages:

-• Stage 2: Where required, damaged concrete was removed through power tool or manual breaking out
+• Stage 2: Where required, damaged concrete was removed through power tools or manual break out.

-• Stage 5: Sika MonoTop 615 concrete repair mortar was then applied as a cementitious repair mortar
+• Stage 5: Sika Monotop 615 concrete repair mortar was applied as a cementitious repair mortar.

-• Stage 6: Sikagard 552W Aquaprimer was then applied as an adhesion-promoting primer in preparation for the coatings in further phases
+• Stage 6: Sikagard 552W Aquaprimer was applied as an adhesion-promoting primer in preparation for the coatings in further phases.

-• Stage 8: 2 coatings of Sikaguard 550W Elastic applied as the final protective coating at an exact RAL colour match to previous coatings added to the hospital façade
+• Stage 8: 2 coatings of Sikagard 550W Elastic was applied as the final protective coating at an exact RAL colour to match to previous coatings added to the hospital façade.

 These products were carefully selected alongside the supplier, Sika, to give long-lasting protection and provide a 10-year guarantee to first maintenance.